plokta/certmaker/README.md

 A lightweight wrapper around `pyOpenSSL` to facilitate certificate generation from the commandline.

 ## Certificates and Certificate-Chains (not only) for Adversarial Testing
 Quickly generating a highly customized certificate chain is not really an every-day task.
-However, if one needs to do so, the usually available tools are not exactly fit to the purpose.
-As an example, imagine that a specific, custom extension needs to be added to the third imtermediate CA cert.
-Or, perhaps the `Organisation` field of a certificate's subject shall be tested as XSS (or SQL-Injection) vector against some service.
-This may require lots of attempts and thus generated certificates until the right attack vector has been found.
+However, if one needs to do so, common tools are not exactly fit for the purpose.

-Of course one can fiddle around with the OpenSSL CLI tool to create such certificates but that tends to be, well, fiddly.
+Of course one can fiddle around with the OpenSSL CLI tool to create special certificates but that tends to be, well, fiddly.
 This is where **CertMaker** comes to the rescue.
-Let's stick to the last example of an XSS in the `Organisation` field.
+As an example, if you want to test for an XSS vuln in the `Organisation` field (as reflected by some web-based certificate viewer).
 Using `CertMaker`'s CLI, one can simply run:

 ```
 ./certmaker.py  cert -CN ''TestSubjects Common Name' -O 'some<script>alert(1)</script>XSS vector'